BCDevOps/developer-experience/docs/WhyAmIGettingThisEmail.md

 #How Do We Fix This?

-Sadly, the platform services team cannot stay informed about the team members on every single one of the hundreds of projects on the platform, so, chances are, we don't know who should be the product owner instead of you.
+Sadly, the platform services team cannot stay informed about the team members on every single one of the hundreds of projects on the platform, so we don't know who should be the product owner instead of you.

 Ask around your branch/division.
 Chances are, someone knows what the project is, and can either take ownership of it or can tell you who should.